System Custom Properties¶

-- Product list page available when viewing a program: you can choose to show or hide them the same as standard fields (for example on the program product list page)
+- Relevant list pages: you can choose to show or hide them the same as standard fields (for example on the program product list page)

 - Relevant details pages: each custom property is shown in the section on the page with other fields of that type - all rich text fields are shown together, all date fields together etc (for example on the details page for a capability).
 In each section, custom properties are shown after standard fields.
 By default, custom properties are ordered based off of their number (the row number they are at on the custom property admin page), but you can change this by setting the properties' display positions (see below).
 Custom properties with position numbers are shown after those that do not.
 All custom properties with position numbers are shown in the order of their position numbers.

 - Custom Reports

 You can create a variety of different types of custom properties.
 You can create as many custom lists as you need with each having as many values as you need.
-Custom lists are shared at the system level and available for any product custom property to use.
-This page describes how to setup different custom lists and custom properties for products.
+Custom lists are shared at the system level and available for any custom property to use.
+This page describes how to setup different custom lists and custom properties for relevant workspaces and artifacts.

 Edit Custom Properties¶

-To access the product custom properties definitions for a specific workspace or artifact, you must be a system administrator.
-Open the system admin menu and click the "Product Defintions" link from the "Custom Properties" or relevant artifact sub-section of the menu.
-This opens the product custom properties page for that workspace or artifact where you can quickly see the name, field number, type, and actions (edit and delete) for each custom property.
+To access the custom properties definitions for a specific workspace or artifact, you must be a system administrator.
+Open the system admin menu and click the relevant link, either in the "Custom Properties" or relevant artifact sub-section of the menu.
+This opens the custom properties page for that workspace or artifact where you can quickly see the name, field number, type, and actions (edit and delete) for each custom property.

-In the example below we see 7 custom properties defined.
+In the example below we see 7 custom properties defined for products.
 The custom properties page has rows for each available custom property.